-Watching Movies That Circulate for Free
+Watching Movies for Free

 Question

-Is a movie that is in my home considered like a ship in the open sea?
+Is a movie that is in my home considered like a 'ship in the open sea'?
 The movie 'Who Are You' by Rabbi Aharon Margalit A company sent it to me, and it seems to be circulating Can I watch it without paying, or is it theft?
 And if I can, is it permissible to show it to my nieces?

 Answer